potentialEmployer77/Home/README.md

 ![SpotBook_example](Documentation/GitHubImages/SpotBookImages/ic_launcher.png)

-2).
-Compiler: A compiler written in Java for a small language.
+3).
+[Compiler](https://github.com/potentialEmployer77/CompilerHome): A compiler written in Java for a small but fully-functional language.

 Thank you for your time and consideration and I look forward to hearing from you!